-Type 3 development is the highest scale of development permitted and often includes public open and event spaces at the pedestrian level.
-Policy LU 4.4 To assist the community in achieving the Old Town vision as established by this plan, the provision of public amenities and benefits should be provided when development bonuses such as increased floor area, greater density, and greater heightare being considered.
-Policy LU 4.5 Periodically assess and evaluate the use of development bonuses to ensure that they are providing sufficient public amenities and benefits.
-GOAL LU 5 PROMOTE DIVERSITY IN OLD TOWN HOUSING OPTIONS.
+To assist the community in achieving the Old Town vision as established by this plan, the provision of public amenities and benefits should be provided when development bonuses such as increased floor area, greater density, AND greater height, transfer of development rights, and/or street/alley abandonment, are being considered.

-Policy LU 5.1
+Periodically assess and evaluate the use of development bonuses to ensure that they are providing sufficient public amenities and benefits.

+PROMOTE DIVERSITY IN OLD TOWN HOUSING OPTIONS.

 Develop a variety of housing types such as apartments, condominiums, lofts, townhomes, patio homes, and live/work units.

-• Policy LU 5.2

-Encourage housing developments that meet the socioeconomic needs of people who live and work in Old Town.

-GOAL LU 6